Abduweli Ayup

-Abduweli Ayup (born April 1973) is a Western educated linguist and poet who operated Uyghur language schools in Kashgar, Xinjiang, in the northwest part of China.
+Abduweli Ayup (Uyghur: ئابدۇۋېلى ئايۇپ; born April 1973) is a Western-educated linguist and poet who operated Uyghur language schools in Kashgar, Xinjiang, in the northwest part of China.
 The Uyghur Human Rights Project published his biography in Resisting Chinese Linguistic Imperialism: Abduweli Ayup and the Movement for Uyghur Mother Tongue-Based Education.

-Background

-Abduweli Ayup is a linguist specializing in Uyghur language education.
 He is a strong proponent of linguistic human rights, specifically, the right for the intergenerational transmission of language and culture.

+Life

+Ayup was born in Kashgar.
+He began studying at the Central University for Nationalities in Beijing in 1992, graduating in the late 1990s.

 From December 2005 to June 2006, Abduweli was a visiting scholar at Ankara University, Turkey.
 He later received a Ford Foundation fellowship to study at the University of Kansas in the United States, and completed his master's degree in Linguistics in 2011.
 Upon graduation, Abduweli returned to Xinjiang and opened schools to teach the Uyghur language, his mother tongue.